Grax32/karmabot/README.md

 This adapter uses the following environment variables:

  - `HUBOT_SLACK_TOKEN` - this is the API token for the Slack user you would like to run Hubot under.
- - `HUBOT_SLACK_BOTNAME` - this is only for the kärmäbot leaderboard, it was required for earlier Slack Hubot integrations.
+ - `HUBOT_SLACK_BOTNAME` - this is only for the karmabotX leaderboard, it was required for earlier Slack Hubot integrations.
  - `HUBOT_HEROKU_KEEPALIVE_URL` - keepalive

 To add or remove your bot from specific channels or private groups, you can use the /kick and /invite slash commands that are built into Slack.